All Episodes

 I did not think.

-I thought we were gonna, if we started talking about the founding, I thought I'd start getting stories about how our founder is a bunch of racists, slave owners, atheists and agnostics, and so forth.
+I thought we were going to, if we started talking about the founding, I thought I'd start getting stories about how our founders are a bunch of racists, slave owners, atheists and agnostics, and so forth.

 I thought I'd get the usual PC multicultural tripe that is being taught out there now, but I did not.